Rights to your worker's medical information

 All employer and injured worker information is confidential.
 The WCB is unable to share some types of personal information, such as a worker’s medical history.
 The WCB works to disclose as much information to employers as possible without violating the privacy of the workers.

 Under the Act, a worker, their representatives, or in the case of a death, their dependant(s), can get a copy of the claim record by making a request.
-The Act says that these records can only be given if it is for an appeal or review of a decision made by the WCB.

 Employers only have the right to the parts of the claim record that were used to make a decision that the employer does not agree with.
 The worker has to approve the release of this information to the employer.